alphagov/gsp/docs/gds-supported-platform/gsp-service-operator.md

     labels:
       group.access.govsvc.uk: alexs-test-principal
 ```
-TODO: You can access the queues from gsp-system but not managed namespaces yet so this example is misleading
 This will create an SQS Queue on AWS named alexs-test-queue, with a message retention period of 1 hour, and a maximum message size of 1KiB.
 It will also ensure you can get access to the created queue.
+It will store the queue URL in a secret named `alexs-test-queue-secret` that we will use below.

 ## How to connect to a created queue